 A check sheet is a sheet or form you can use to collect and then later analyze data.
 It’s typically created at the location where the data is created, such as at the end of a production line.

-People often use check sheets to collect data on the frequency, location, or even cause of problems or defects that occur production.
+People often use check sheets to collect data on the frequency, location, or even cause of problems or defects that occur during production.

 Below is an example check sheet for quality purposes.